kooparse/zalgebra/README.md

 ------------ | -------------
-new | Construct a vector from 2 to 4 components at | Return component from given index zero | Shorthand for `(0, 0, 0)`
-one | Shorthand for `(1, 1, 1)` (only for vec3)
+new | Construct a vector from 2 to 4 components at | Return component from given index set | Set all components to the same given value zero | Shorthand for `(0, 0, 0)` one | Shorthand for `(1, 1, 1)` (only for vec3)
 up | Shorthand for `(0, 1, 0)` (only for vec3)